CONTACT / STAFF

 - Produce Yiddish cultural events, including those listed in the Programs section below, throughout the nine-county Bay Area.

 - Publicize related cultural events through email and newsletters to Bay Area residents interested in Yiddish culture (2,200 subscribers as of 2016).

 - Identify and link Yiddish culture bearers with each other and with the region’s creative communities.

 - Connect individuals with each other and with important Yiddish teachers and culture-bearers.

-- Attract people new to Yiddish culture through the performing arts.
+- Attract people new to Yiddish culture through performing arts and interdisciplinary activities.